Boritech-Solutions/PyEarthworm/README.md

 use with caution.

 ## Examples:
-  Included with PyEarthWorm is a series of examples that may help you in figuring out how this works:
+  Included with PyEarthworm is a series of examples that may help you in figuring out how this works:
   * The Ring2Ring module is a reimagined in python Ring2Ring module.
 It has no way to filter, however it can be added to suit your needs.
 It may have multiple input and output rings and can be used to collapse multiple ring2ring instances.
   * The BNC2Ring module is essentially a NMEAString2EW module that will take input from BNC PPP and place it in a EW Ring.
   * The gsof2Ring module is a modified version of UNAVCO's python script to read gsof and insert them into an EW Ring.